-- (a) A Battalion Chief designated by the Fire Chief should function as the team leader and direct the investigation of the line-of-duty death or serious injury.
-The investigation team should report to the team leader, who is responsible for the management of the investigative process. - (b) All members of the Superstition Fire & Medical District shall give their full and complete cooperation to the investigation team. - (c) ADOSH will conduct an investigation of incidents involving the death of an employee. - (d) The Superstition Fire & Medical District should cooperate with all other government agencies that have a legal cause to be involved in the investigation of a line-ofduty death or serious injury and should voluntarily share relevant information with other organizations working in areas of fire service occupational safety and health education and training.
+- 1. A Battalion Chief designated by the Fire Chief should function as the team leader and direct the investigation of the line-of-duty death or serious injury.
+The investigation team should report to the team leader, who is responsible for the management of the investigative process. - 2.
+All members of the Superstition Fire & Medical District shall give their full and complete cooperation to the investigation team. - 3.
+ADOSH will conduct an investigation of incidents involving the death of an employee.

+- 4. The Superstition Fire & Medical District should cooperate with all other government agencies that have a legal cause to be involved in the investigation of a line-of-duty death or serious injury and should voluntarily share relevant information with other organizations working in areas of fire service occupational safety and health education and training.
 Participation by these agencies shall be at their own discretion, depending on the circumstances of the incident.
 These agencies may or may not produce their own reports of the incident with recommendations for corrective actions.
-These reports do not supersede the investigation team report.

-Line-of-Duty Death and Serious Injury Investigations

-- (e) The investigation team report and all related documentation shall be an internal Superstition Fire & Medical District administrative report. - (f) Any public release of the report requires the approval of the Fire Chief or the authorized designee.
+These reports do not supersede the investigation team report. - 5.
+The investigation team report and all related documentation shall be an internal - 6.
+Superstition Fire & Medical District administrative report. - 7.
+Any public release of the report requires the approval of the Fire Chief or the authorized designee.
 Such release will generally be processed in accordance with the provisions of the Arizona Public Records Law (ARS § 39-121 et seq.).

-309.4 INVESTIGATION TEAM
+4. INVESTIGATION TEAM